Gateek-Chandak/Gateek-Chandak/README.md

 - 👀 I’m interested in Full-Stack Development, Software Engineering, and AI/ML
 - 📫 How to reach me: mobile - 647-642-0609  email - chandakgateek@gmail.com

-Checkout my resume attached below under Gateek-Chandak
+Check out my resume attached below under Gateek-Chandak

 <!---
 Gateek-Chandak/Gateek-Chandak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.